kubernetes/kubernetes/docs/getting-started-guides/coreos/azure/README.md

 kubectl create -f frontend-service.json
 ```

-You need to wait for the pods to get deployed, run the following and wait for `STATUS` to change from `Unknown`, through `Pending` to `Runnig`.
+You need to wait for the pods to get deployed, run the following and wait for `STATUS` to change from `Unknown`, through `Pending` to `Running`.
 ```
 kubectl get pods --watch
 ```